-Amongst gun nuts, New Jersey has a shabby reputation.
-The gun laws there would make Hitler blush.
+Amongst gun people, New Jersey has a shabby reputation.
+The gun laws there are authoritarian and oppressive.
 It’s why Tubby has zero chance of winning the GOP nomination is 2016.
 Here’s a good example of the nutty gun laws in the state.

 A New Jersey man was arrested after police say he shot down a neighbor’s remote control drone.

 According to investigators, officers with the Lower Township Police Department were called to a home in the 1000 block of Seashore Road on September 26th to investigate the report by a resident that his remote control helicopter (drone) was shot down.
 Investigators say the resident was taking aerial photographs of his friend’s home, which is under construction.